rudeboybert/MATH116/_posts/2016-10-24-2_Midterm_II_Review.md

     + Converting counts to proportions.
     + Making a `geom_bar()` barchart where you have an explicitly defined a `y` aesthetic, like a <a href = "{{ site.baseurl }}/assets/2-Data/barplots.html#8" target = "_blank">pre-computed count</a> or a proportion.
 * Office Hours.
-Nice big table to work on outside my office, talk to other people:
+Large table to work on outside my office, talk to other people:
     + Monday 1-4pm
     + Tuesday 1-3pm
     + Wednesday 1-4pm